ednybracho/ednybracho/README.md

 ----------------------------

 * 🌍  I'm based in Mexico City
-* 🧠  I'm improving my knowledge implementing Web Applications with React and Django Web Framework.
+* 🧠  I’m deepening my expertise in building web applications using React and the Django Web Framework by implementing real-world projects and refining best practices.

 <!--
 ### Skills